reasons you're not losing weight

 The 30-30-30 rule for weight loss suggests eating 30 grams of protein within 30 minutes of waking up and then doing 30 minutes of gentle exercise.
 This approach focuses on these specific actions without requiring calorie counting or other dietary restrictions.

-Why am I not losing weight walking 10,000 steps a day?
+Why am I not losing weight by walking 10,000 steps a day?

 Not losing weight by walking 10,000 steps a day could be because you’re not burning more calories than you consume.
 Simply walking a lot doesn’t guarantee weight loss; creating a calorie deficit is essential for fat loss.